 Unfortunately, it cannot be detected before irreversible lung damage has occurred.
 But, the earlier it is detected, the sooner steps can be taken to modify further damage.
 Your doctor will ask you about your symptoms and medical history.
 A physical exam will be done.
 Your history and physical exam provide the most important information that is used for the diagnosis of COPD.

 If your doctor suspects you might have COPD, you may have one or more of the following tests to diagnose COPD and assess the severity of your disease.

 Many tests of lung function have been developed.
 Each provides slightly different information about how well your lungs are working.
 Pulmonary function tests are painless and noninvasive.
 They are performed using a machine called a spirometer.
 By breathing into the spirometer, your doctor can measure your lung volume and your ability to move air in and out of your lungs in a certain period of time.
-Your results are compared with typical findings of a healthy person your age and height.
+Your results are compared with typical findings of a healthy person your age and similar height.
 Your doctor can then determine to what extent your lung function is diminished.
 Sometimes, tests are repeated after you have been given a bronchodilator medication.
 This is to see if your results improve with this type of treatment.